Car Insurance Mileage Verification: What Happens If You Lie?

 Insurer Program Name Tracking Method Potential Savings

-Nationwide SmartMiles OBD-II device Pay-per-mile; varies by usage
+Nationwide SmartMiles OBD-II device Pay-per-mile; up to 40%

 Pincher's Pro Tip

 Enrolling in a telematics program is the fastest way to prove your low-mileage status to your insurer.
-Even if you don't qualify for a standard low-mileage discount, programs like Allstate Drivewise or State Farm Drive Safe & Save can verify your actual driving and reward you with personalized discounts.
+State Farm's Drive Safe & Save is one of the safest options — it only lowers your rate (no surcharges for risky behavior), evaluated every 6 months.
+Programs like Allstate Drivewise and Nationwide SmartMiles can also verify your actual driving and reward you with personalized discounts.

 Smart Savings Made Simple!